benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 What I did:

-- I set up a new site on a 7 years old domain that was never used for anything good;
+- I set up a new site on a 7-year-old domain that was never used for anything good;
 - I wrote a few articles based on keyword research;
 - I forced Google to crawl them;
 - I constantly updated all those articles whenever I noticed their structure could be improved;
 - I tried to build a few links on relevant websites.